nhsconnect/FHIR-NOO-API/pages/consentapi/consent_purpose.md

 ### Element Usage ###

-purpose uses the Consent.purpose element to set the opt-out preferences that the patient has chosen.
+purpose uses the Consent.purpose element to set the Opt-out preferences that the patient has chosen.
+Valid codes are taken from the CodeSystem https://fhir.nhs.uk/STU3/CodeSystem/NDOP-PreferenceCodes-1.

 ### status ###